RitikaPandey27/Pricing-Perception-in-the-Canadian-Grocery-Retail-Industry/README.md

 - **Promotional Strategies:** Assessed Metro’s loyalty programs (MOI vs. PC Optimum) and digital presence, with recommendations for improvement.

 ## 📈 Methodology
-Our research combined:
+Our analysis was conducted using:
-- **Primary Data:** Surveys and customer feedback.
+- **Excel:** Used for data cleaning, statistical analysis, and visualizations (pivot tables, charts, and trend lines).
 - **Secondary Data:** Reports from Statista, Vividata, and official Metro financial records.
 - **Comparative Analysis:** Benchmarking Metro against Food Basics using price perception and market share data.